micropython/micropython/docs/library/pyb.UART.rst

       Return value: number of bytes written.
 If a timeout occurs and no bytes were written returns ``None``.

+.. only:: port_pyboard

+    .. method:: UART.writechar(char)

+      Write a single character on the bus.  ``char`` is an integer to write.
+      Return value: ``None``.
+See note below if CTS flow control is used.

 .. method:: UART.sendbreak()